DarthStory/ProgramOfPrograms/README.md

 First project is an program that a dealership could use to work with inventory.
 It was my first project in my programming classes.
 These are "simple" and "incomplete".
 The longer I work with them the more I find myself stating, "I could do this or that", however, I should do this from the start so these are as I was instructed to accomplish.

-There are 3 classes for this program.
+>There are 3 classes for this program.
-    Dealership (main),
+>-Dealership (main),
-    Automobile (main object),
+>-Automobile (main object),
-    AutoInventory (data manipulation).
+>-AutoInventory (data manipulation).

-This is the instruction I was given:
+>This is the instruction I was given:
-Your Portfolio Project will consist of three components:
+>Your Portfolio Project will consist of three components:

     Program corrections: Make the appropriate corrections to all the programming assignments submitted as Critical Thinking assignments from Modules 1-6.
 You will need to submit the programs along with the carefully outlined corrections needed in order for the programs to run correctly.
     Lessons learned reflection: Create a 2-3-page summary that outlines the lessons learned in this Programming I course.